Donate

 Rep. Terri Sewell · D · Since 2011

 Alabama's historic majority-Black district, anchored in the Black Belt and covering Selma, parts of Birmingham, and Tuscaloosa.
-Rep. Sewell — now in her 8th term — is the first woman and first Black person elected to Congress from Alabama.
+Rep. Sewell — now in her 8th term — is the first Black woman elected to Congress from Alabama.
 Her district covers some of the most historically significant civil rights geography in the country, and is a direct target for collapse into surrounding Republican territory.

 ⚠ Active Target